towhans/3dots/README.md

 * too complicated - too much syntax to remember
 * not powerfull enough - try writing a JSON schema for the example bellow and you'll see

 When writing a 3dots schema you start with an example and replace repeating parts with "..." operator.
 Plus 2 built in types String and Int.
-That's it.
+You can substitute `,` with pipe `|`.
+Pipe means OR.
+The opearands are PMS (previous meaningful section) and the following meaningful section.

 ## How